-Target secure invocation policy The Security::SecTargetSecureInvocation policy type operates in a similar way to the Security::SecClientSecureInvocation policy type.
-It determines how a target handles security issues.
-IIOP/TLS configuration You can set the target secure invocation policy for IIOP/TLS connections through the following configuration variables: Specifies t tls:target_secure_invocation_policy:requires the minimum security features that your targets require, y accept an IIOP/TLS connection.
-Specifies t tls:target_secure_invocation_policy:supports the security features that your targets are able to support on connections.
-HTTPS configuration You can set the target secure invocation policy for HTTPS connections through the following configuration variables: policies:https:target_secure_invocation_policy:requires Specifies the minimum security features that your targets require, before they accept a HTTPS connection. policies:https:target_secure_invocation_policy:supports Specifies the security features that your targets are able to support on HTTPS connections.
-Association options In both cases, you can provide the details of the security levels in the form of AssociationOption flags-see "Association Options" on page 306 and Appendix D on page 609.
+Target secure invocation policy similar way to t SecTargetSecureInvocation policy type operates in a he Security::SecClientSecureInvocation policy type.
+It a target handles security issues.
+IIOP/TLS configuration You can set the target secure invocation policy for IIOP/TLS connections through the following configuration variables: policies:iiop_tls:target_secure_invocation_policy:requires Specifies the minimum security features that your targets require, before they accept an IIOP/TLS connection.
+Specifies t tls:target_secure_invocation_policy:supports he security features that your targets are able to support on connections.
+HTTPS configuration You can set the target secure invocation policy for HTTPS connections through the following configuration variables: policies:https:target_secure_invocation_policy:requires Specifies the minimum security features that your targets require, before they accept a HTTPS connection. s:target_secure_invocation_policy:supports he security features that your targets are able to support on nnections.
+Association options In both cases, you can provide the details of the security levels in the form of AssociationOption flags-see "Association Options" on page 332 and Appendix D on page 635.
 Default value The default value for the target secure invocation policy is: supports Integrity, Confidentiality, DetectReplay, DetectMisordering, EstablishTrustInTarget requires Integrity, Confidentiality, DetectReplay, DetectMisordering